Picture this:

 Right now, it seems like the whole world is understaffed.
 When you have trouble keeping your restaurant staffed enough for baseline foodservice, you definitely can’t afford to waste time and effort scheduling people on days when there’s not enough volume to keep them busy.

-An accurate restaurant sales forecast helps you find the right balance.
+An accurate restaurant sales forecasting software helps you find the right balance.
 You can keep scheduling light (and labor costs low) on days when your forecasting model predicts low overall sales.
 Then, your resources are more available for the times when you really need them.

 3. Make Better Business Decisions